bupt-ipcr/RL4Net/README.md

 python examples/ddpg.py
 ```

-If no error occurs, you have successfully installed VVLAB.
+If no error occurs, you have successfully installed RL4Net.

 ## Documentation